CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

 sidebar_position: 6
 ---

-# AppEngine Plugin User Interface
+# CompuTec AppEngine Plugin User Interface

 :::note
     [Node.js](https://nodejs.org) version 20.11 or higher is required in development environment.
 :::

 Web User Interface is built using the [SAP UI5 Framework](https://ui5.sap.com/).
 It is a modern enterprise-ready UI framework.
-AppEngine offers a set of libraries to simplify development of UI5 applications and to manage user authentication, translations.
+CompuTec AppEngine offers a set of libraries to simplify development of UI5 applications and to manage user authentication, translations.

-## Parts of AppEngine UI5 Application
+## Parts of CompuTec AppEngine UI5 Application

 - **Launchpad** - A UI5 application that displays all applications available to the user.
-It serves as a container for running all plugins within AppEngine.
+It serves as a container for running all plugins within CompuTec AppEngine.
-- **@computec/uicore** - Provides foundational classes for developing AppEngine UI5 applications, essential for plugins operating within the AppEngine Launchpad.
+- **@computec/uicore** - Provides foundational classes for developing CompuTec AppEngine UI5 applications, essential for plugins operating within the CompuTec AppEngine Launchpad.
 - **@computec/common** - A set of common controls, services and helpers that helps to build UI5 applications.
 - **@computec/templating** - A set of controls designed to simplify view generation.

-## Requirements for AppEngine UI5 Plugin
+## Requirements for CompuTec AppEngine UI5 Plugin

-AppEngine Launchpad can run any UI5 application as long as below requirements are met:
+CompuTec AppEngine Launchpad can run any UI5 application as long as below requirements are met:

 1. The `computec.appengine.uicore` library is required (with `computec.appengine.common` as an optional addition).
 These libraries can be included in the manifest.json file.